 wxtoimg -t n -o -e HVC input.wav output.png

 You will have to convert the audio files from the SatNOGS network from OGG to WAV format.
 This can be very simple using sox, for example:

 sox input.ogg -r 11025 output.wav

 NOAA image collection

 SatNOGS does not yet support storing and displaying decoded images.
 Therefore, I am collecting all received images in a photo album hosted on Flickr.
 Feel free to browse and share.

 Currently, I am scheduling all passes manually two to three times per day.
 This will not work out for me in the long run and I will need a way to automate all this.

 Ideally, I want to be able to give a prioritized list of satellites to my ground station and let it perform all tracking and decoding by itself.
-If there is idle time in between the satellite passes, other members of the SatNOGS network can schedule additional passes manually – just as they can today.
+If there is some idle time in between the satellite passes, other members of the SatNOGS network can schedule additional passes manually – just as they can today.

-I hope this will be possible through a future version of the SatNOGS interface, otherwise we’ll have to mix SatNOGS with some local shell scripts.
+I hope this will be possible through a future version of the SatNOGS interface, otherwise, we’ll have to mix SatNOGS with some local shell scripts.